Things to Do at Elizabeth Park Rose Garden

 Things to Do Nearby

-Tour the Victorian Gothic mansion where Samuel Clemens lived and wrote his most famous works, located just 10 minutes away
+The ornate Victorian home where Samuel Clemens lived and wrote his most famous works, about 10 minutes away in Hartford's Nook Farm neighborhood